This chapter is being reviewed in light of comments solicited by the Committee from the public.

 The "relative culpability" of the parties i.e., which party created the dangerous situation and which party is more innocent, may also be considered in determining the reasonableness of the force used.
 Espinosa v.
 City & Cnty. of S.F., 598 F.3d 528, 537 (9th Cir.2010) (citing Scott, 550 U.S. at 384).

 Whether the officers are facing or expecting a domestic disturbance is a specific factor relevant to the totality of the circumstances in assessing an excessive force claim.
 George v.
-Morris, 736 F.3d 829, 829 (9th Cir.2013) ("Domestic violence situations are ‘particularly dangerous’ because ‘more officers are killed or injured on domestic violence calls than on any other type of call.’") (quoting Mattos v.
-Argarano, 661 F.3d 433, 450 (9th Cir.2011).
+Morris, 736 F.3d 829, 839 (9th Cir.2013).
+Some domestic violence calls may pose serious threats to officers, while other calls may not present such risks.
+Thomas v.
+Dillard, 818 F.3d 864, 879-80 (9th Cir.2016).
+Officers must consider the specific circumstances of a domestic violence encounter to justify a seizure.
+Id.

 "[O]nce a seizure has occurred, it continues throughout the time the arrestee is in the custody of the arresting officers."
 Torres v.
 City of Madera,524 F.3d 1053, 1056 (9th Cir.2008) (citations omitted).